Revised September 18, 2010

 Vice-President.
 The Vice President shall assist the President, serve as an advisor for the various committee chairpersons, and assume the duties of the President, and shall, during the absence or inability of the President to render and perform his duties or exercise his powers, perform the duties and exercise the powers of the President.

 Treasurer.
 The Treasurer shall have the care and custody of and be responsible for all the funds, property and securities of Caputo Family Association, subject to such regulations as may be imposed by the Council.
-When necessary or proper, he or she may endorse on behalf of Caputo Family Association for collection, checks, notes and other obligations, and shall deposit same to the credit of Caputo Family Association at such bank or banks or depository as the President may designate.
-He or she shall enter regularly on the books of Caputo Family Association to be kept by him or her for that purpose, full and accurate accounts of all monies and obligations received and paid or incurred by him or her for or on account of Caputo Family Association, and shall exhibit at all reasonable times such books and accounts to any Member of the Council of Caputo Family Association upon application at the principal place of business during business hours.
-Furthermore, he or she shall render a statement of the financial condition of Caputo Family Association at each regular meeting of the Council and at the annual meeting of the members and at such other times as shall be required of him.
-Certain duties of the Treasurer as may be specified by the President may be delegated to a designated member of the President’s staff.
+When necessary or proper, he or she may endorse on behalf of The Caputo Family Association for collection, checks, notes and other obligations, and shall deposit same to the credit of Caputo Families Association at such bank or banks or depository as the President may designate.
+He or she shall enter regularly on the books of The Caputo Historical Families Association to be kept by him or her for that purpose, full and accurate accounts of all monies and obligations received and paid or incurred by him or her for or on account of the Association, and shall exhibit at all reasonable times such books and accounts to any Member of the Council of the Association upon application at the principal place of business during business hours.
+Furthermore, he or she shall render a statement of the financial condition of Caputo Historical Families Association at each regular meeting of the Council and at the annual meeting of the members and at such other times as shall be required of him.
+Certain duties of the Treasurer as may be specified by the President may be delegated to a designated member of the President?s staff.
 Otherwise, he or she shall perform all other duties appertaining to the office of the Treasurer.

 Combined Office: In the event no qualified member accepts the nomination for the office of Treasurer, such office maybe be, upon approval of the President, combine with the office of the Secretary for the unfilled term.